expo/expo/docs/pages/guides/monorepos.md

 1. **node_modules** - The root folder, contains `react@17.x.x`.
 2. **apps/mobile/node_modules** - The Expo app's folder, contains `react@18.x.x`.

-Because React Native libraries, including Expo, usually don't add `react@18.x.x` as peer dependency, monorepo tooling like Yarn installs `expo` or a React Native library in the wrong folder.
+React Native libraries, including Expo modules, usually don't add `react@18.x.x` as peer dependency.
+As a result, monorepo tooling, like Yarn, will install these dependencies to the root **node_modules** directory, for example:
-It's unaware of the dependency of `react@18.x.x` and installs the package in the root **node_modules** folder.

 1. **node_modules** - The root folder, contains `expo@...` and `react@17.x.x`.
 2. **apps/mobile/node_modules** - The Expo app's folder, contains `react@18.x.x`.

-Unfortunately, whenever `expo` imports `react`, it would resolve `react@17.x.x` and not `react@18.x.x`.
+With hierarchical lookup enabled, whenever `expo` imports `react` it will resolve `react@17.x.x` and not `react@18.x.x`.
 This causes "multiple React versions" errors in your app.

-With the `disableHierarchicalLookup = true`, we can force Metro to only resolve folders from the `nodeModulesPaths = [...]` order we defined in #2.
+By disabling hierarchical lookup, we can force Metro to only resolve folders from the `nodeModulesPaths = [...]` order we defined in #2.
 This option is documented in [the Metro Resolution Algorithm documentation](https://facebook.github.io/metro/docs/resolution/#algorithm), under step 5.

 When we disable this hierarchical lookup, it should not matter where the React Native library is installed.